 Pay 2 Patient Collections

-We also recently sat down with Dale Redlich, Co-founder of Pay 2 Patient LLC, to investigate other costly billing issues that centers face.
+We also recently sat down with Dale Redlich, Co-founder of Pay 2 Patient LLC, to investigate other costly substance abuse billing issues that centers face.
 We found that some substance abuse providers have millions of dollars in uncollected claims.
 This situation arises due to lack of knowledge of some insurance policies and proven strategies to obtain the insurance payment.
 This is what he had to say.

 Treatment providers often start treating clients are unaware of how much the insurance companies will pay.
-Even with their experience sometimes the payment for services is sent from the insurance company directly to their client.
+Even with their substance abuse billing experience sometimes the payment for services is sent from the insurance company directly to their client.
 Usually by the time the treatment providers realizes this, it is too late.
 They have no idea on how to effectively get this payment and generally never do.

-To begin with, Out of Network (OON) claims are usually more costly to the insurance carrier and to the patient.
+To begin with, Out of Network (OON) substance abuse billing claims are usually more costly to the insurance carrier and to the patient.
 As a mechanism to encourage participation in its network (certain laws mandate this to happen) in network carriers will issue payment directly to the provider on behalf of the patient.
 However, some carriers do not extend this outcome to non-participating or OON providers.

 Rather than pay the non-participating provider directly some carriers (Empire and Federal BCBS in Florida) issue payment directly to the patient.; the reimbursement check is made payable to the patient not to the service provider.
 This can disrupt the provider’s cash flow and this creates the Pay 2 Patient circumstance.
 This usually occurs when the insured does not execute the assignment of benefits and attest to it.